 - DSL Modems

-DSL modems use the PAP to provide broadband web access.
+DSL modem technology uses PAP to provide broadband web access.
 Users verify their identity by entering their username and password.
 So, these devices then establish a connection by sending this info to the ISP server.

 - Wireless Networks